 The penalties imposed for violations of the FCPA can be substantial.
-Corporations and other business entities are subject to a criminal fine of up to US\$2 million or twice the benefit that the defendant sought to obtain by making the corrupt payment.
+Under the anti-bribery provisions, corporations and other business entities are subject to a criminal fine of up to US\$2 million or twice the benefit that the defendant sought to obtain by making the corrupt payment.
 Officers, directors, stockholders, employees, and agents of business entities are subject to a criminal fine of up to US\$100,000, or twice the benefit that the defendant sought to obtain by making the corrupt payment, and imprisonment for up to five years.
+Fines imposed on individuals may not be paid by their employer or principal.